-There are many different types of glass marketed as ‘security glass’ or ‘safety glass’.
-All have their advantages and disadvantages.
-Here we provide answers to the most frequently asked questions regarding glass, safety glass and security glass in general, and regarding our own products.
-Please contact us if you are unable to find an answer here to your specific query.
-If your work involves security, safety and property in any form, you are more than welcome to take part in our free seminars, where we go through and demonstrate the strengths and weaknesses of the various types of glass.
+There are several different types of glass that are marketed as "security glass" or "safety glass".
+They all have their pros and cons.
+Here we answer the most common questions about security glass, safety glass and our products.
+Feel free to contact us if you do not find an answer to your specific question.
+If you work with security and real estate in any form, you are warmly welcome to participate in one of our free seminars, where we go through and demonstrate the strengths and weaknesses of different types of glass.

 Hammerglass® is a durable and optically clear polycarbonate sheet, 300 times stronger than glass – and virtually unbreakable.
 Hammerglass screens are coated with a hard layer of silicon oxide which protects against scratches and wear and tear.
 The surface coating also provides 99.96% UV protection, which prevents Hammerglass screens from clouding or becoming discoloured over time.
 Hammerglass does not contribute to the spread of flames in case of fire.